 My neighbor has a disability, do you know her?- Even though I am disabled that doesn’t mean I know every single disabled person on the face of this earth but actually, I know very few all of which can be counted on one hand!

-HEELLOO HOOWW ARREE YOOUU- I am physically disabled and have no problems understanding people so when you use your voice that you would talk to a toddler with it’s just plain annoying Some disabled people may need you to talk slower but a vast majority will not and can understand you just as well as an abled person can.
-Disabled people who need you to talk slower will ask you to otherwise it’s probably not necessary and can understand you just fine!
+HEELLOO HOOWW ARREE YOOUU- I am physically disabled and have no problems understanding people so when you use your voice that you would talk to a toddler with it’s just plain annoying.
+Some disabled people may need you to talk slower but a vast majority will not and can understand you just as well as an abled person can.
+Disabled people who need you to talk slower will ask otherwise it’s probably unnecessary and can understand you just fine.

 Slow down or you’ll get a speeding ticket- It’s cheesy and disabled people always inwardly roll their eyes and think “haven’t heard that one before” when they hear it.